Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 Diagnosis and Psychiatric Evaluation

-A complete psychiatric evaluation includes:
+A thorough psychiatric assessment includes:

 - Clinical interview and mental status exam